-J. Water Pressure Test:
+K. Water Pressure Test:

-- 1. During the trench inspection a 15 to 30-minute pressure test of both the domestic and/or fire service lines shall be conducted. - 2.
+- 1. During the trench inspection, a 15 minute pressure test of both the domestic and/or fire service lines shall be conducted.
+Pressure testing of the domestic and/or fire service lines shall be under the normal working pressure of the supplying District water main with no detectable leakage. - 2.
 All water lines, the domestic meter, meter setter and/or fire service meter (meters and setters only if property owner was required to install them as a condition of service) installed shall be left exposed from the District curb stop valves to the foundation. - 3.
 The domestic and/or fire service lines shall be fitted with a valve or hose bib at the house connection end of the lines to facilitate flushing and charging of the service lines for testing.
 The District inspector will verify that the lines are charged prior to testing. - 4.
-Pressure testing of the domestic and/or fire service lines shall be under the normal working pressure of the supplying District water main with no detectable leakage.
+Pressure testing of the domestic and/or fire service lines shall be under the normal working pressure of the supplying District water main with no detectable leakage. - 5.
+A contractor will perform the water pressure test and the District shall witness the test.

-K. Final Inspection:
+L. Final Inspection: